 Connect To Your Sensual Being

-We all have sensual and intimate desires, and getting clear about your needs and wants allows you to be more powerful and confident with that part of yourself.
+We all have sensual and intimate desires, and getting clear about your needs and wants allows you to be more powerful and confident.
 To fully own that, you simply need to explore that side of you, both inside and outside the bedroom.
 Take some time to discover what gives you sexual pleasure.
 Or practice dialling up your body language – move slowly and sensually, soften your voice, lean back – it’s fun and playful and flirty!

 Make it a goal to be your authentic self when dating.
 As cliché as it sounds, staying true to you involves your “inner” game matching your “outer” game.
 The first step is to be honest with yourself, look at your beliefs around relationships, acknowledge your past patterns and restore your self-worth.
-Once you do that, you’ll notice everything shifts and others will feel it, too.
-Trust me when I say they’ll line up to spend time with you because they want to feel free with you.
+Once you do that, you’ll notice everything shifts and others will feel it too.

 Here are some things you can do: